cadbox1/prawn-stack/README.md

 ![wrk results](./docs/assets/wrk.png)

 Even under light load, this stack is pretty slow, coming in at 515ms on average.
-I think this might be coming from the NAT Instance slowing down requests to SecretsManager, adding 500ms in some cases.
-X-Ray was pretty handy for adding visibility for this.
+I think this might be coming from the requests to SecretManager, through the NAT Instance but I'm not too sure.
+I setup AWS X-Ray and cached the secrets from SecretManager but it hasn't had much impact on latency.
 Fun fact, the HTTP API Gateway doesn't support X-Ray.

 With more load, our application can support a throughput of 193 requests per second or about 16.7 million per day at 1000ms latency.
 I'm going to ignore those socket errors.